moritzs95/scoutseq/README.md

 ## Genome Files

-The pipeline now assumes genome files (e.g. hg38 or mm10) live under:
+By default, the pipeline looks for genome files under:

 - `genome/`

 The genome files are not included in the pipeline, so you will have to download and index them yourself.
+The helper scripts accept either:

+- a directory via `GENOME_DIR` that contains a FASTA
+- or a direct FASTA path via `GENOME_DIR`

-The helper scripts look for common filenames such as:
+When `GENOME_DIR` points to a directory, the helper scripts look for common filenames such as:

 - `hg38.fa`
 - `hg38.fasta`